opengisch/QField-docs/documentation/how-to/advanced-how-tos/cogo-framework.en.md

 !!!
 Workflow

-    1. Open the QField project.
-    2. Change to edit mode.
-    3. In the top left, open the editing tools by tapping on the pen.
-    4. Click on the compass and select 'the angle symbol'.
+    6. Click on Distance/Angle from Point COGO tools variant by the 'angle symbol icon' button from the COGO tools overlay located lower-right of the digitize mode map view.
-    5. Add the location from which you want to take the initial distance and angle measurement.
+    7. In the COGO tool variant overlay use the same data entry method as outlined in the [XYZ Paramaters COGO tools variant](#adding-point-using-xyz) to enter the origin location from which you want to offset by a distance and relative-north angle measurement.
-       You can use exactly the same options as outlined in the [XY section](#adding-point-using-xyz).
-    6. Set the distance and the relative bearing to north to where the feature should be added.
+    8. Set the distance and the bearing relative to north to where the feature should be added.
         *(Note: If your target layer supports Z-dimensions, an **Elevation** offset parameter will also be available).*
-    7. A dynamic visual line will connect the origin to the new calculated point on the map, and a green point will indicate the exact location of where the feature will be added.
+    9. The origin location will be drawn as connected by virtual dashed line to where a green point indicates the exact location of where the new feature may be added.
-    8. Click on the green plus sign to add the feature.
+    10. Click on the green plus sign to confirm the new feature.

     !![Add a feature by a distance and a bearing](../../assets/images/cogo-distance-beaering-option.png,250px)